Quick Start Guide

 Here’s how to start

 - Attend a Clubnight.
 Committee members and experienced leaders can talk to you about our activities and what you might need.

 - Start with an Easy to Medium walk.
 See the Walks Program, Meetup, or the newsletter.
 Easy to medium walks generally have a higher limit on numbers, group sizes are typically 10-20.
 There’s no shortage of people to chat to, and the pace rarely exceeds ‘leisurely’.
 Choose one of the easier graded walks if you have not walked before or a Medium one if you have experience.
 You need a day pack, sturdy walking boots, wet weather gear (no jeans!) and a water bottle.
 See our Gear page for a complete checklist.

 Becoming a regular bushwalker?

 Looking for even more breathtaking experiences?

-- Join YHA Bushwalking Victoria Club members pay an annual fee of $35 to receive free walks (except for car pooling costs), priority bookings on events, discounted fees for social activities, discounts at outdoor activity stores and voting rights at our annual general meeting.
+- Join YHA Bushwalking Victoria Club members pay an annual fee of $35 to receive free walks (except for car pooling costs), priority bookings on events, discounted fees for some social activities and voting rights at our annual general meeting.
 You do not need to be a YHA member to join YHA Bushwalking Victoria.

 - Go on an Accommodated or Basecamp weekend trip.
 Victoria’s most spectacular bushwalks are too far from Melbourne for day trips.
 Accommodated or base-camp trips start from one place, such as Halls Gap, Mansfield, Falls Creek or Wilson Prom with multiple day walks – no need for extra gear or carrying your own camping equipment.